Toi Ake – Mātauranga Māori Te Awe Kōtuku Fund

 - Organisations in the Toi Uru Kahikatea or Toi Tōtara Haemata investment programmes are not eligible to apply.

 - Does your project involve organisations in our Toi Uru Kahikatea or Toi Tōtara Haemata investment programmes?
 Do you intend to partner with, or present at one of these organisations?
 If so, you must supply a letter from them that outlines their contribution to the project.

 Breaches of agreements

-We cannot consider an application if you, your organisation, or key members of your project team are in breach of the conditions of a current funding agreement, which includes missing the deadline for reporting on a previous grant or other funding contract.
+We cannot consider an application if you, your organisation, or key members of your project team are in breach of the conditions of a current funding agreement, which includes missing the deadline for reporting on a previous grant or other funding contracts.